African Resistance Movement: NLC/ARM

 Immediately after the 1960 Sharpeville Massacre, the apartheid government imposed a state of emergency, which allowed it to apply a broad range of sanctions against its political opponents, such as detention without trial and banning meetings, and enabled the Special Branch to secretly detain and interrogate whomever it deemed a threat to the government, without due process.

 After the state of emergency was lifted, the new Minister of Justice, B.J.
 Vorster, introduced legislation that made many parts of the emergency regulations permanent (the Sabotage Act of 1962, and the 90-day Detention Act of 1963).
-Much of the Liberal party's leadership was banned, detained or forced underground, rendering it impotent.
+Much of the Liberal Party's leadership was banned, detained or forced underground, rendering it impotent.

-A number of young Liberals became increasingly frustrated, and, in 1960, formed the National Liberation Committee (NLC).
+A number of young Liberals became increasingly frustrated and formed the National Liberation Committee (NLC) in 1960.
 Initially focused on helping hunted people escape the country, the NLC progressed to sabotage government installations and services, explicitly eschewing violence against people.
 It launched its first operation in September 1963.
-From then, until July 1964, the NLC/ARM bombed power lines, railroad tracks and rolling stock, roads, bridges and other vulnerable infrastructure, without any civilian casualties.
+From then until July 1964, the NLC/ARM bombed power lines, railroad tracks and rolling stock, roads, bridges, and other vulnerable infrastructure, without any civilian casualties.
 It aimed to turn the white population against the government by creating a situation that would result in capital flight and collapse of confidence in the country and its economy.
 It launched four attacks in 1961, three in 1962, eight in 1963, and ten in 1964.

 In May 1964, the NLC was renamed the African Resistance Movement.
-The name change coincided with a change in policy following the effective neutralization of MK by security forces after their successful raid MK's HQ at Rivonia.
+The name change coincided with a change in policy following the effective neutralization of MK by security forces after their successful raid on MK's HQ at Rivonia.
 This development generated internal debates whether its use of arms should strictly adhere to sabotage, or whether to adopt more aggressive guerrilla tactics, despite risk of causing casualties.

-This was when Lionel Schwartz, one of the few senior ANC operatives not to have his cover blown following the raid joined NLC.
+This was when Lionel Schwartz, one of the few senior African National Congress (ANC) operatives not to have his cover blown following the raid, joined the NLC.
 He pushed for a more aggressive guerrilla policy, hoping that civilian casualties would generate public pressure on the security forces to concentrate on this new threat, easing pressure on the remnants of MK not apprehended at Rivonia.
 Following the name change, ARM in effect operated as an MK proxy.